About Island Peak

 Island Peak: challenging, exhilarating but just how difficult is it?

 Yeah, I know what you’re thinking; ‘difficulty’ is a subjective concept.
 A trek that is one person’s ‘piece of cake’ might be the next person’s ‘Mission: Impossible’.
 A bit of context and perspective is what’s needed here.
 So let’s talk about you for a moment.
-If you’re the kind of bounder for adventure who has stamina and determination, is of good physically fitness and who eats moderately challenging treks for breakfast (along with three Shredded Wheat), Island Peak is likely to be right up your cul-de-sac.
+If you’re the kind of bounder for adventure who has stamina and determination, is of good physically fitness and who eats moderately challenging treks for breakfast (along with your Shredded Wheat), Island Peak is likely to be right up your cul-de-sac.

 That said, altitude sickness is a great leveller.
 I know we bang on about it, but altitude sickness is a fact of the high-altitude trekker’s life and it can affect anyone regardless of how fit and experienced they are.
 You can prepare for it though; responsible Island Peak trek itineraries (such as ours, of course) build in time to help you better acclimatise to the thinner atmosphere and reduced oxygen levels you’ll experience while trekking.
 There are also various medications you can take to manage the symptoms of altitude sickness.
 At the end of the day, though, you’ll be trekking at an elevation of up to 6,000 meters; if you start to feel really rough, trying to put a brave face on it and push on could be the worst (and possibly even the last) thing you’ll ever do.
 Don’t worry though; if things go a bit wobbly for you and you need to head down from the mountains, we’ve got your back.